oatlog/oatlog/doc/report/main.typ

   (rewrite (Mul x (Const 1)) (x))                       ; multiplicative unit
   ```,

-  caption: [
-    A theory written in the egglog language. `Math` is essentially a sum type, where `Add`, `Sub`,
+  caption: [A theory written in the egglog language.],
-    etc are constructors.
-Rewrites mean that if the left side matches, add the right side to the
-    database and unify it with the left side.
-Egglog semantics define running a set of rules as
-    using their left side patterns to figure out what right side actions to perform, then doing all
-    actions as a batch.
-Egglog defines a command `run <count>`, not shown here, that runs the set of
-    all rules some number of times or until convergence.
-  ],
 ) <informal-theory-example>

-== Design constraints for Datalog engines vs SQL databases.
+== Design constraints for Datalog engines vs SQL databases. <conceptual_background_datalog_vs_sql>

-SQL databases need to be extremely dynamic since arbitrary new queries can be done, but for Datalog
+SQL databases need to be extremely dynamic since arbitrary new queries can be done at run time, but
+in Datalog engines all queries are known up-front before starting the rewrite loop.
+This means that
-all queries are known up-front, so Datalog engines can spend more resources on optimizing queries
-and selecting optimal indexes and index data-structures.
+Datalog engines can spend more resources on optimizing queries and selecting optimal indexes and
+index data-structures based on exact queries.

 That said, it's entirely possible to create an e-graph engine that uses SQL internally and in fact a
 prototype of egglog, egglite, was originally implemented on top of sqlite @egglite @egraph_sqlite.